Vespertine13/log/README.md

 # log
-LOG: Living Optimally with Gains
+LOG: Living Optimally with Gains.
 A tool for tracking gym progress.